Heading overseas soon? Buying foreign currency from the wrong place could cost you as much as a dinner for two at a good restaurant.

 Green = best value, Red = worst value

-As you can see, we found that Flight Centre Travel Money was the best value outlet across all three currencies in the amounts quoted.
-Not only are the exchange rates favourable but there are no fees or commission charges if you pay with cash or EFTPOS.
+As you can see, we found that both American Express Foreign Exchange and Travelex Online (BPAY) were the best value outlets across all three currencies in the amounts quoted.
+Not only are the exchange rates favourable but there are no fees or commission charges if ordering online and paying by BPAY.

-The two next-best deals are from Australian Central Credit Union and Travelex.com.au paid via BPAY.
+The two next-best deals are from Westpac (USD & GBP) and Travelex.com.au paid via credit card.

-The big four banks, and American Express currency exchange, offered quite good value – only about $30 more expensive to buy £1000 than the best value outlet, Flight Centre Travel Money – and there was only a few dollars difference between their quotes for all three currencies.
+Australia Post and the remaining big four banks offered quite good value – only about $20-$40 more expensive to buy £1000 than the best value outlet, Travelex Online (BPAY).

-By far the worst value currency exchange outlet was the Travelex booths at the airport and Travelex kiosks in shopping centres.
+By far the worst value currency exchange outlets were the Travelex booths at the airport and Travelex kiosks in shopping centres.
 Clearly, they're charging a high price for the walk-up convenience locations.

 Keep in mind that exchange rates change every day, and in the foreign exchange business outlets can vary their fees and commissions at any time -- so be sure to get a quote before buying to compare to the quotes we received.